-It is recommended that the input supply must not be allowed to fall below the output voltage by more than 0.3 V. Under such conditions, the output capacitors discharges through the body diode of the high-side power MOSFET.
-The resulting current can cause unpredictable behavior, and in extreme cases, possible device path around the converter for this current.

-damage.
-If the application allows for this possibility, then use a Schottky diode from VIN to VOUT to provide a
+TI recommends that the input supply must not be allowed to fall below the output voltage by more than 0.3 V. Under such conditions, the output capacitors discharges through the body diode of the high-side power MOSFET.
+The resulting current can cause unpredictable behavior, and in extreme cases, possible device damage.
+If the application allows for this possibility, then use a Schottky diode from VIN to VOUT to provide a path around the converter for this current.